 This ultimate guide to painting kitchen cabinets has everything you need to know about the process, materials, and determining what type of cabinets you have!

 How do you clean grease off kitchen cabinets before painting?

-To clean grease off kitchen cabinets before you paint them we like to spray down all surfaces with Krud Kutter then scrub them really well.
+To clean grease off kitchen cabinets before you paint them, we like to spray down all surfaces with Krud Kutter and then scrub them really well.

 These brushes have soft, medium, and coarse bristles.

 Depending on the condition of the cabinets we usually stick to the medium and coarse bristles.

 After scrubbing all surfaces really well, we wipe them down with a clean and wet rag.

 Just to make sure there are no Suds or cleaner residue left on the surface.